 1. Creating Excitement

 While both working remotely as well as from the office, it is advised to lighten the mood of the team to focus on the meeting agenda.
-It can be achieved through icebreakers or a casual conversation among team members.
+It can be achieved through icebreakers or casual conversations among team members.

 Few examples of Retrospective